ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 The other is booting FreeDOS, it is pretty banged up, and I don't have a floppy drive for it. $140

-## Two ENG video cameras from the early 80s,
+## Two video cameras from the early 80s,

-including power supplies, video output cables, and cases. (details on request)
+including power supplies, video output cables, and cases.
+One is by sony, the other is a panasonic.
+These are not camcorders, and do not have any onboard storage. (details on request)

 $100/each